wforbes/node-docker/README.md

 	- In the index.js file, import cors and add it to the middleware section with `app.use(cors({}))`, we can leave the cors config object being passed to it empty.
 Save the file when that's done so that nodemon can restart the server.

 <span style="font-size:0.7em">(video timestamp [3:57:44](https://www.youtube.com/watch?v=9zUHg7xjIqQ&t=14264s))</span>

+- We will be deploying the app the WRONG WAY, then steadily correcting things to illustrate why we're configuring it the way we are.
+It may be frustrating to follow point-to-point, but I agree with the presenter that this will show first-hand experience how things should be done with the reasoning included.

+#### Installing docker on Ubuntu (with Digital Ocean)